Zewo/Venice/README.md

 ##Performance

-**SwiftGo** is usually faster than **Grand Central Dispatch**.
-It's faster because the goroutines are light coroutines managed by *libmill* instead of the threads in **GCD**, which call to the OS.
+**SwiftGo** is fast because the goroutines are light coroutines managed by *libmill* instead of threads managed by the os.
 The **Chinese Whispers** example in the command line application shows how you can create up to 100.000 concurrent goroutines (tested in a 8 GB MacBook Pro early 2015).

 You can run the performance tests in your machine and see for yourself.
 Just run the tests in `PerformanceTests.swift`.